jonaspleyer/cellular_raza/paper.md

 Spatio-temporal patterns of bacterial growth such as in _Bacillus Subtilis_ have been studied for numerous years [@kawasakiModelingSpatioTemporalPatterns1997; @matsushitaInterfaceGrowthPattern1998].
-Cells are modeled by soft spheres which interact with the domain by taking up nutrients.
+Cells are modeled as soft spheres which take up nutrients from the domain.
 By consuming intracellular nutrients, the cell grows continuously and divides upon reaching a threshold.
-Cells are initially placed inside a centered square after which they start consuming nutrients and grow outwards towards the nutrient-rich area.
+Cells are initially placed inside a centered square after which they grow outwards into the nutrient-rich area.
-Cells are colored bright purple while they are actively growing and dark when not subject to growth anymore.
+They are colored bright purple while they are actively growing and dark when not subject to growth anymore.
 A lighter color in the outer domain indicates that more nutrients are available while a dark color signifies a lack thereof.